yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 A response to a GraphQL request must be a map or a stream of incrementally delivered results.
-The response will be a stream of incrementally delivered results when the GraphQL service has acted on `@defer` or `@stream` directives when executing the operation.
+The response will be a stream of incrementally delivered results when the GraphQL service has deferred or streamed data as a result of the `@defer` or `@stream` directives.
 When the response of the GraphQL operation contains incrementally delivered results, the first value will be an initial payload, followed by one or more subsequent payloads.